 There are many types of child care services including family child care, child care centers, and nanny services.
-Stevens County is involved with the licensing of family child care homes.
-The information on this web site relates to Stevens County licensed family child care only.
+Stevens County family child care homes are licensed by Sourcewell.

 A child care license is not a guarantee of quality child care, but it does help protect the health and safety of children, because it requires family child care providers to maintain certain minimum standards of care.